simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

 # Optimizing and Hardening Windows 10 Deployments

 **75% Works offline.
-Working to make it fully indepented from internet connections**
+Working to make it fully indepentent from internet connections**

 **Download all the required files from the [GitHub Repository](https://github.com/smiltech/W10-Optimize-and-Harden)**